amartya895/GmailAutoReplyBot/README.md

 - Automatically replies to unread emails from a specific sender with a vacation auto-reply message.
 - Labels and archives replied emails.
-- Easy deployment on platforms like Heroku or Vercel.

 ## Prerequisites